Vijaya Bhaskar: Other languages

-Even though Vijaya Bhaskar's first composition was for a Kannada film this prolific composer has composed the music for films in Tamil Telugu Malayalam Konkani Oriya and Tulu.
+Even though Vijaya Bhaskar's first composition was for a Kannada film this prolific composer also composed music for films in Tamil Telugu Malayalam Konkani Oriya and Tulu.
 Apart from music composition he has also given background score for several movies.
 Popular Malayalam director Adoor Gopalakrishnan always preferred Bhaskar for his movies.
 Gopalakrishnan was very much impressed when Bhaskar gave music for his movie Mathilukal which had no songs at all.
 All in all Bhaskar gave music for three of Gopalakrishnan's films in Malayalam – Kathapurushan, Vidheyan and Mathilukal.
 In Hindi Bhaskar did G. V. Iyer's Vivekananda.

 His music to Tulu language movie Koti Chennayya (1973) is very popular in Mangalore.

 Bhaskar also went to London and did an English film.
 The film was called Robert Clive, and it was released in India also.
 It was shot mostly in India, and Bhaskar did a major part of the score.